OpenChain-KWG/supplier-leaflet-1.0-kr/03_Benefits_of_OSS.md

 > (번역 필요 / 담당자 :   )

-2. Another way that OSS might be distributed is when an ODM or OEM is entrusted with the design and development of a product for manufacturers.
+2.Another way that OSS might be distributed is when an ODM or OEM is entrusted with the design and development of a product for manufacturers.
 The ODM or OEM may incorporate OSS into the product, which the product distributor needs to know about.

 Even though an OEM or ODM made the product, the brand owner of the product distributes the OSS incorporated into the product.
 The brand owner is required to comply with the OSS license.
 If the ODM or OEM manufacturer does not provide appropriate information about OSS, the brand owner of the product cannot comply with the OSS license.